tsgates/arch-wiki-markdown/wiki/Dell_Vostro_1400.md

     lspci | grep Net

-mini Dell Wireless / Broadcom based cards
+Mini Dell Wireless / Broadcom based cards

 If you have a Broadcom BCM4328 802.11a/b/g/n (and maybe other flavours) you can follow the installation instructions for Broadcom BCM4312.